ec-jrc/re3gistry/documentation/user-manual.md

 ## Additional Notes

 ### Default Language
-As of version 2.4.1-rc.1, if the default language set in the browser is not available, it will automaticalli change the re3gistry language to the master language on the running instance.
+If the default language set in the browser is not available, it will automatically change the re3gistry language to the master language on the running instance.